Black Women Gamers Aren’t Unicorns — They’re The Future

 Many people still think that being a gamer and a Black woman is a juxtaposition.
 It’s not.
 We’re not unicorns.
 Just like in any other industry, there are content creators, industry professionals, and consumers, and Black women can be found in all of these categories — but they’re often overlooked, underestimated, or outright ignored.
 So Black women are taking their spot in gaming for themselves.

 If you’re not familiar with gaming, let me briefly explain how we got here.
 Gaming started with simplistic classics like Pong, and in their infancy, games were aimed at a broad audience who just wanted to play and have fun.
 But after the video game crash in the 1980s, the industry essentially said, “Fuck it, let’s just focus on white men and boys.”
 And after decades of game creation and marketing geared toward men, here we are in 2021, with the majority of the highest paid gamers being white men.
 Not to mention that the workforce in the industry is also dominated by white men.
-According to jobs site Zippia, 72% of video game developers in the US are men, and 72% of developers are also white.
+According to research from the University Of Sheffield, only 28% of game developers in the UK are women and only 10% of game developers come from BAME backgrounds.
 And unfortunately, with this came the foundation of a toxic misogynistic culture, which companies overlooked and sometimes encouraged with their early marketing — just look at one ‘90s Playstation advertisement.

 Advertisement